 Generic Name: albiglutide (Subcutaneous route)

-arcinogenicity of albiglutide could not be assessed in rodents, but other glucagon-like peptide-1 (GLP-1) receptor agonists have caused thyroid C-cell tumors in rodents at clinically relevant exposures.
+Carcinogenicity of albiglutide could not be assessed in rodents, but other glucagon-like peptide-1 (GLP-1) receptor agonists have caused thyroid C-cell tumors in rodents at clinically relevant exposures.
 Human relevance of GLP-1 receptor agonist induced C-cell tumors in rodents has not been determined.
-It is unknown if albiglutide causes thyroid C-cell tumors, including medullary thyroid carcinoma (MTC), in humans.
+It is unknown whether albiglutide causes thyroid C-cell tumors, including medullary thyroid carcinoma (MTC), in humans.
 Albiglutide is contraindicated in patients with a personal or family history of MTC or in patients with multiple endocrine neoplasia syndrome type 2 (MEN 2).
-Counsel patients about the potential risk of MTC with albiglutide and the symptoms of thyroid tumors.
-Routine monitoring of serum calcitonin or thyroid ultrasound monitoring is of uncertain value for early detection of MTC. .
+Counsel patients about the potential risk of MTC with the use of albiglutide and inform them of the symptoms of thyroid tumors (e.g., mass in the neck, dysphagia, dyspnea, persistent hoarseness).
+Routine monitoring of serum calcitonin or thyroid ultrasound monitoring is of uncertain value for early detection of MTC .

 Commonly used brand name(s)

 Available Dosage Forms:

 Therapeutic Class: Antidiabetic

 Pharmacologic Class: Glucagon-Like Peptide-1 Receptor Agonist

 Albiglutide injection is used to treat type 2 diabetes mellitus.
 Albiglutide is used together with diet and exercise to help control your blood sugar.

 This medicine is available only with your doctor's prescription.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: